 To locate the leak, look at the bottom of the radiator.
 You should see droplets of water forming whenever you fill the radiator.
 One leak if not fixed will lead to further leaks and this means you need to fix a leak – irrespective of how small it is – immediately.

 You can purchase a stop leak product from an auto-shop.
 The contents are poured into the radiator, and once you run the engine, the stop leak contents seal the leaks.
 Some of these products are meant for small leaks, and you will need to monitor the car temperature from your dashboard for further leaks.

 How to fix radiator leaks

-Once your radiator starts leaking expect to lose some of the coolants.
+Once your radiator starts leaking, expect to lose some of the coolant.
 High engine temperatures will cause your car to stall and damage the engine.
-The car dashboard will reveal the engine temperature – which out for a rise in temperature.
+The car dashboard will reveal the engine temperature – watch out for a rise in temperature.

 After the repair, you have to bleed your coolant system.